 State Housing Initiative Program

-SHIP Purchase Assistance/Down Payment Assistance
+Purchase Assistance/Down Payment Assistance (PA/DPA)

-The purchase Assistance program provides first-time homebuyers that are at or below 120% of the Tampa-St. Petersburg-Clearwater Metropolitan Statistical Area with an interest fee deferred forgivable loan that may be applied towards, down payment, closing, costs, and principal reduction for eligible housing.
+The Purchase Assistance program provides first-time homebuyers that are at or below 120% of the Tampa-St. Petersburg-Clearwater Metropolitan Statistical Area with an interest fee deferred forgivable loan that may be applied towards, down payment, closing, costs, and principal reduction for eligible housing.

 Eligible housing can be existing, new construction, or housing that needs rehabilitation.
-Hernando County is partnering with Hernando County Housing Authority to administer this strategy, but applications will be available online and at the Housing and Supportive Services Department located at 621 W. Jefferson Street, Brooksville, FL 34601
+Hernando County is partnering with Hernando County Housing Authority to administer this strategy, but applications will be available online and at the Housing and Supportive Services Department located at 621 W. Jefferson Street, Brooksville, FL 34601.

-Frequently Asked Questions (FAQ)
+PA/DPA Frequently Asked Questions (FAQs)

 Which properties are eligible for assistance?

-Which properties are not available for assistance?
+Which properties are NOT available for assistance?

 Mobile or manufactured homes; property located within a special flood hazard area or repetitive loss area; property that has experienced a sinkhole or other ground settlement activity, including remediated or stabilized properties.